elliotcho/Communicado/README.md

 <hr>

-Communicado is a full stack messaging application created using React, Express, Node.js, MongoDB, Redux, npm, and styled using Bootstrap.
+Communicado is a responsive full stack messaging application created using React, Express, Node.js, MongoDB, Redux, npm, and styled using Bootstrap.

 This application authenticates users and allows them to create profiles.
 Users can change their profile information including name, passwords, and profile pictures.

+Users can also view which friends are online, and the last time they chatted with them if they have ever.

 <br>
 <img src='./screenshots/homepage.png'></img>